wcazes/simple-dictionary/README.md

 # simple-dictionary

-A simple dictionary built using a the only decent JSON dictionary file I could find.
+A simple dictionary built using the only decent JSON dictionary file I could find.

 Still works with the use of an API.